jdeino/pro-readme-gen/README.md

   - [Demo](#demo)

 ## Installation
-Required us to install node to create this project.
+Required us to install inquirer to create this project.

 ## Demo
 Here you will find the demo of how I was able to create this professional READEME.
 [Demo]https://drive.google.com/file/d/16tcUJsNGJO96Eb_Rrmy1ZzU_lqFYm4d0/view

+Github Live Page -